-Battery Illuminates when the battery is being charged.
-The indicator automatically shuts Charging off when the battery is fully charged.

-External Illuminates when the Site Master is being powered by the external charging unit.
-Power

-Serial RS232 DB9 interface to a COM port on a personal computer (for use with the Interface Anritsu Software Tools program) or to a supported printer.

-RF Out RF output, 50Ω impedance, for reflection measurements.

-RF in RF input 50 Ω impedance for transmission loss or gain measurement.
+Battery Charging Illuminates when the battery is being charged.
+The indicator automatically shuts off when the battery is fully charged.
+External Power Illuminates when the Site Master is being powered by the external charging unit.
+Serial Interface RS232 DB9 interface to a COM port on a personal computer (for use with the Anritsu Software Tools program) or to a supported printer.
+RF Out RF output, 50 Ω impedance, for reflection measurements.
+RF In RF input for spectrum analysis measurements.
 RF Detector RF detector input for the Power Monitor.

+CAUTION: Site Master operators should be aware of the potential for ESD damage and take all necessary precautions to minimize exposure of the Site Master to electrostatic discharge.

+The following precautions will help minimize electrostatic discharge exposure to the Site Master:

+- Never touch the center pin of the RF connector of the Site Master, or the center conductor of an antenna when it is connected to the Site Master. - Connect a jumper between the center pin of the coaxial cable or antenna and ground to discharge any possible static charge before connecting the cable or antenna to the Site Master.